 Sameer Munjal BSc (Hons) PGDip.
 MBACP

-I provide trauma-focussed psychotherapy for adults
+I provide trauma-focussed psychotherapy for adults and young adolescents

 Let Me Get Personal

 I struggled with low self-esteem for a long time.
 Despite being confident, articulate and ‘doing well’ (at least according to others), I found it incredibly difficult to maintain relationships.
 I was never satisfied with any aspect of my life and always on edge – convinced that I would be ‘found out’ and people would realise that I was worthless.
 It was easier to be distant and not be seen.

 Life events can force us to step back and reflect on who we are and why/how we feel and behave in the ways that we do.
 The illness (and subsequent loss) of a loved one made me decide to raise my self-awareness and try to answer the questions that were coming up time and again.
 I wanted to be comfortable in my own skin and offer something worthwhile to the world.